Donkey Kong (Arcade)

 In JP Set 1, this bug was fixed by changing Mario's maximum X position from 234 to 229.
 While this does fix this problem, it also makes the game more difficult by giving Mario slightly less space to move around.

 In JP Set 2 and all other sets, the previous change was reverted.
-Instead, the routine at 1BEF was changed from jp $1C05 to jp $1DA6.
-This fixes the problem without creating an increase in difficulty.
+Instead, the routine at 1BEF was changed from jp $1C05 to jp $1DA6, fixing the problem without creating an increase in difficulty.

 This is a special check for the barrels' ladder behavior.
 If Mario's climbing a ladder, and he's within 16 pixels of a barrel above the ladder, the barrel will not roll down that same ladder.